darshan-totagi/blood-donation/CODE_OF_CONDUCT.md

 ## Our Pledge

-As contributors, maintainers, and members of the **Veltrian** community, we are dedicated to creating a welcoming, inclusive, and harassment-free environment for everyone.
+As contributors, maintainers, and members of the **blood-donation** community, we are dedicated to creating a welcoming, inclusive, and harassment-free environment for everyone.

 We celebrate diversity and do not tolerate discrimination based on: